Heat Sink Thermal Resistance Calculator

 The fundamental relationship is straightforward:

-Suppose a voltage regulator dissipates 4 W and the total junction-to-ambient thermal resistance of the package, interface, and heat sink together is 10 °C/W. If the surrounding air is 30 °C, the temperature rise is 4 × 10 = 40 °C. Add that rise to ambient and the estimated junction temperature becomes 70 °C. If the part is rated for 125 °C junction temperature, the estimate suggests good headroom under these specific steady-state conditions.
+This worked example for a heat sink thermal resistance estimate uses a linear regulator that dissipates 4 W. Suppose the total junction-to-ambient thermal resistance of the package, interface, mounting, and heat sink together is 10 °C/W, and the surrounding air is 30 °C. The temperature rise is 4 × 10 = 40 °C. Add that rise to ambient and the estimated junction temperature becomes 70 °C.

 | Heat sink type | Resistance (°C/W) |